 I’m not exactly sure where I found this recipe, but it’s a good one.
 The cookies have a light, crispy texture elegant enough to be served with tea at The Ritz.
 In fact, I think “Ritz” came into my mind because these are almost as flaky as the cracker with the same name.
 I guess the high amount of butter combined with the cream of tartar and baking soda is the secret to this cookie’s ethereal texture.

-If you use unsalted butter, you may want to up the salt a bit.
-I used salted butter and these cookies were just perfect.
+This recipe was developed with salted butter and only calls for 1/4 teaspoon of salt.
+If you use unsalted butter, be sure to increase the salt to at least 3/4 teaspoon.
+You could probably even go up to 1 teaspoon.
 Also, the recipe does not call for any eggs, so make sure to measure the dry ingredients carefully so that the dough will hold together.
-If you accidentally use too much flour or cereal, you’ll get more crumbly.
+If you accidentally use too much flour or cereal, you’ll get very crumbly cookies.
 I do not recommend leaving out the nuts because they tame some of the sweetness, but if you need to make nut-free Can’t Stop Cookies you can.
 Just leave out the nuts and add another 1/3 cup of cereal.

 Can’t Stop Cookies are fun, but if you’d prefer Cornflakes cookies made with peanut butter, the Ultimate Cornflakes Cookies are good, too.